Skip to main content

 How much does Stelara cost?

-According to Stelara’s manufacturer, Janssen Biotech, Inc., the list price of Stelara is $25,497.12 for an eight-week supply.
-For many people, Stelara is only affordable with insurance coverage, savings cards, patient assistance programs, or government assistance.
+The average retail price of Stelara is $17,369 for a single injection.
+That’s enough medicine to last for eight weeks, though some people may take doses every 12 weeks.
+For many people, Stelara is only affordable with insurance coverage, savings cards, or government assistance.

-Insurance coverage can vary greatly, so it’s important to contact your health insurance company for details about whether it covers Stelara and, if so, what you can expect to pay for it.
-Many commercial and private insurance plans provide coverage for Stelara, but some only cover it for certain uses.
+Insurance coverage can vary greatly, so it’s important to contact your health insurance company for details about whether it covers Stelara.
+Many commercial and private insurance plans cover Stelara, but some only cover it for certain uses.
 For example, they might cover it for inflammatory bowel disease but not for psoriasis or psoriatic arthritis.
+They may also impose restrictions on coverage, like prior authorization or step therapy.
+The out-of-pocket cost may be high, since many insurance plans put the drug in their highest copay tiers.

 How to save money on Stelara

-Are you wondering what your savings options are for your Stelara prescription?
-Here are the best ways to cut your costs.
+If you’re wondering what your savings options are for your Stelara prescription, there are ways to cut your costs.

 3. Government-funded assistance